Azure Database for MySQL

 - audit_log_events: Select the event types to be logged from the dropdown list.

-Set error logs related server parameters as below:
+Set error logs related server parameters as given below:

 - error_server_log_file: set to ON